-Elon University offers programs leading to N.C. licensure in elementary education, middle grades education, special education (General Curriculum), special subject areas for grades K-12 and in seven areas at the secondary level.
+Elon offers programs leading to N.C. licensure in elementary education, middle grades education, special education (general curriculum), special subject areas for grades K-12 and in seven areas at the secondary level.

-The student who successfully completes any of the Teacher Education programs at Elon University will be eligible for licensure to teach in North Carolina.
-The state of North Carolina is party to the Interstate Certification Compact which qualifies Elon University graduates also to be licensed in all states party to this Compact.
-Currently there are 26 states which have entered into this reciprocity agreement.
+The student who successfully completes any of the Teacher Education programs at Elon will be eligible for licensure to teach in North Carolina.
+The state of North Carolina is party to the Interstate Certification Compact which qualifies Elon graduates also to be licensed in all states party to this compact.
+Currently, there are 26 states which have entered into this reciprocity agreement.
 Any student planning to teach in a state not a part of the Interstate Certification Compact should obtain a copy of the licensure requirements for a public school teacher from the state superintendent of education of the state in which the student plans to teach.

-Before being admitted into the Teacher Education program, the student must make application to the program and be recommended by the appropriate major department.
-The basic testing requirement for admission to Teacher Education is the PRAXIS I (PPST) tests in reading, writing and mathematics with minimum scores as established by the NC State Board of Education.
+Before being admitted into the Teacher Education program, the student must apply to the program and be recommended by the appropriate major department.
+The basic testing requirement for admission to Teacher Education is the PRAXIS I (PPST) tests in reading, writing and mathematics with minimum scores as established by the N.C.
+State Board of Education.